Canadian Interprofessional Health Collaborative (CIHC) framework

 - Collaborative leadership

 Collaboration is a developmental process and therefore, interprofessional learning is cumulative over one’s professional practice, reflecting a continuum of learning (CIHC, 2010).
-With regards to curriculum design, the Framework has clear definitions of the components of interprofessional practice and their interrelationships (see Figure x Framework) to inform educators of the relevant principles and content that should be included in an IPE program.
+The IPE curriculum must address the substantive changes occurring in health care, with increased emphasis on the ability of health care providers to engage in teamwork, effective communication, and collaborative client-centred care.
 The CIHC Framework can also be applied to research, social policy, and clinical practice.

 Canadian Interprofessional Health Collaborative Framework